 Leadership Overview

-General Dynamics Land Systems has 5 executives leading key functions including strategy, engineering, technology, and labor relations.
+General Dynamics Land Systems has 5 executives leading key functions including strategy, technology, engineering, and operations.

-Driven by innovation in military vehicle manufacturing, General Dynamics Land Systems is dedicated to producing advanced tracked and wheeled military equipment, shaping the future of defense technology and operational readiness.
+Driven by innovation, General Dynamics Land Systems is dedicated to manufacturing advanced military vehicles, providing robust tracked and wheeled equipment to meet global defense needs.

-Driven by innovation in military vehicle manufacturing, General Dynamics Land Systems is dedicated to producing advanced tracked and wheeled military equipment, shaping the future of defense technology and operational readiness.
+Driven by innovation, General Dynamics Land Systems is dedicated to manufacturing advanced military vehicles, providing robust tracked and wheeled equipment to meet global defense needs.

 Leadership Roles at General Dynamics Land Systems